Gannett to spin off publishing arm, take control of Cars.com

 Separating struggling newspaper businesses from faster-growing TV assets is in vogue with media companies.

-News Corp last year spun off its entertainment and cable properties, which now operate as 21st Century Fox Inc.
+News Corp (NWSA.O) last year spun off its entertainment and cable properties, which now operate as 21st Century Fox Inc (FOXA.O).

-Time Warner's spun out magazine unit, Time Inc, reported a drop in first-quarter revenue in its first earnings report on Tuesday, hurt by a decline in subscription revenue and newsstand sales.
+Time Warner's spun out magazine unit, Time Inc (TIME.N), reported a drop in first-quarter revenue in its first earnings report on Tuesday, hurt by a decline in subscription revenue and newsstand sales.

 Gannett said it expects its publishing business to be virtually debt-free after the separation, with all of its existing debt retained by the broadcasting and digital company.